Location of Adventure

 A very important feature of this polar bear expedition is the limited group size.
-Nature is always best experienced in smaller groups and it is particularly important on this expedition so our guests have plenty of room on board the Polar Rovers.
+Nature is always best experienced in smaller groups, and it is particularly important on this adventure to ensure that all guests have plenty of room on board the Polar Rovers.

 Our Private Leaders

 A polar bear expedition with Natural Habitat Adventures requires very little walking.
 Travelers must be able to walk up/down stairs.
 Our Polar Rover vehicles, designed to travel over the tundra for polar bear observation, can sometimes offer a bumpy ride.
 Travelers must be prepared for below-freezing temperatures and slippery surfaces.
 During our helicopter journey to an empty polar bear den, travelers must be able to walk for approximately 10 minutes across uneven snow to reach the denning site.